uspgamedev/Project-Telos/game/docs/DEVLOG.md

  - Created issues on the repository based on previous discussion with the group
  - Made inicial steps for the game (creating player classes/adding HSL compatibility)
  - Added player movement!
+ - Added bullets that are removed when leaving the screen!

 #### 24/08/2016: